OlympusDAO-Education/Documentation/basics/basics.md

 is controlled by the US government and the Federal Reserve.
 This means a depreciation of dollar also means a depreciation of these stablecoins.

-OlympusDAO aims to solve this by creating a backed free floating reserve currency called OHM.
+OlympusDAO aims to solve this by creating a free-floating reserve currency, OHM, that is backed by a basket of assets.
 By focusing on supply growth rather than price appreciation, OlympusDAO hopes that OHM can function as a currency that is able to hold its purchasing power regardless of market volatility.